Overview

 | General public | Free (suggested donation €10) |

-Accessibility – The building offers step‑free access, wheelchair‑friendly routes, and accessible restrooms.
+The building offers step‑free access, wheelchair‑friendly routes and accessible restrooms throughout the galleries.

-Nearby attractions – Within a short walk you can visit Dublin Castle itself, Christ Church Cathedral, St Patrick’s Cathedral, the National Gallery of Ireland and the Viking‑era museum Dublinia.
+Within a short walk you can visit Dublin Castle itself, Christ Church Cathedral, St Patrick’s Cathedral, the National Gallery of Ireland, the Viking‑era museum Dublinia and the historic Abbey Theatre – Ireland’s National Stage.